melosso/portway/Documentation/docs/guide/getting-started.md

 ## Installation

+We offer two methods, beginning with installation on Windows Server.

 ### Download and Extract

 1. Go to the [Releases page](https://github.com/melosso/portway/releases/)
-2. Download the latest `Deployment.zip` file
+2. Download the latest `*-Deployment.zip` file
 3. Extract it to your IIS directory (e.g., `C:\path\to\your\PortwayApi`)

 ---